Yewdale & Longtown Strategic LAB

 Kimberley is currently a teacher of Year 6 at Longtown Primary School, as well as leading on Behaviour.

 Kimberley previously taught in the London Borough of Newham.
 She has had heavy involvement with safeguarding, leadership and management in a primary school setting.
 Kimberley has a keen interest in the welfare and education of children, particularly in the field of Social, Emotional Mental Health.
 Raising attainment, ensuring all pupils progress and achieve is one of Kimberley’s fundamental beliefs.
 Kimberley hopes to bring a fresh insight to the LAB as well as an opinion from the ‘front line’.

-Bridget Pickthall - Yewdale Primary School Staff LAB Member
+Bridget Jackson - Yewdale Primary School Staff LAB member (Yewdale Committee)

 Bridget has been teaching at Primary School level since 2010 and she currently teaches Year 4 pupils.
 During that time, she has taught Year 4 and 5 and led Geography, History and Computing as a co-ordinator role.